 Day-to-day ongoing co-ordination

-Review whether in addition to existing information and communication methods any additional day-to-day ongoing co-ordination mechanisms should be considered (identified earlier: Utilizing, streamlining and prioritizing early awareness & notification notices; rethinking current joint meetings, and; GAC Chairs/GNSO Chairs regular interaction).
+Review whether any additional day-to-day ongoing co-ordination mechanisms should be considered in addition to existing information and communication methods identified earlier (Utilizing, streamlining and prioritizing early awareness & notification notices; rethinking current joint meetings, and; GAC Chairs/GNSO Chairs regular interaction).

 Proposed recommendation #1:

 The CG recommends to schedule a consultation between GAC Secretariat, the outgoing and incoming GNSO Liaison to the GAC and relevant support staff to review current information and communication methods and determine what improvements, if any, need to be made.
-It has been suggested that as part of the formalization of the GNSO Liaison to the GAC regular meetings between the GAC Secretariat and GNSO Liaison to the GAC should be scheduled to discuss and review on an ongoing basis information provided as well as co-ordination.
-The results of this consultation are to be shared with the GAC and GNSO for their information.
+It has been suggested that, as part of the formalization of the GNSO Liaison to the GAC, regular meetings between the GAC Secretariat and GNSO Liaison to the GAC should be scheduled to discuss and review on an ongoing basis information provided as well as for co-ordination purposes.
+The results of such consultations are to be shared regularly with the GAC and GNSO for their information.

+The CG recommends to further strengthen the contacts between the leadership teams of the GNSO Council and the GAC by providing for periodic conference calls and meetings where pressing issues could be debated.
+Furthermore, “topic leads” from both groups could be invited to participate, when deemed timely and appropriate.

 Document process flow for ongoing smooth and timely information exchange between the GAC and the GNSO.